It’s All Downhill: Easy Ways to Enjoy Winter Sports in Asheville

 Slope Against Slope

 Just 35 miles west of Asheville, Cataloochee Ski Area has 18 slopes and trails, five lifts and over 4,000 sets of snowsports equipment to get you geared up for your day on the mountain.
 The HEAD Kids Adventure Center is a great place for kids ages 4-12 to learn and hone their skills.
 Just down the hill in Maggie Valley, the resort’s Tube World offers 12 lanes of tubing fun plus a Wee Bowl Snowplay Area for the little ones.
-This year, Cataloochee is increasing its snowmaking capacity to the top of the mountain.
+Cataloochee has increased its snowmaking capacity to the top of the mountain.
 Let it snow!

 Best Bet: The Slide in 5 package includes 5 days of lift tickets, lessons and rentals, and at the end of the program, you receive a free set of Elan skis, all for $299.